lukemoorhous/lwc-gp-gc-demo/README.md

-# Grandchild - Grandparent LWC Communication
+# Grandparent to Grandchild Reactive LWC Communication Demo

 1. Track a property on the Grandparent
 2. Pass that property to an @api decorated property (can be a getter/setter) on the Parent (the Grandparent's child)